MohamedRadiWebDev/CoreTech/README.md

-# MBM Digital - Web Services Portfolio
+# CoreTech - Web Services Portfolio

 A modern, multilingual web application built with React, TypeScript, and Express showcasing digital services and portfolio work.

 ## 🚀 Quick Start

-### Running on Replit (Recommended)
+### Running on  (Recommended)
-1. Fork this template in Replit
+1. Fork this template in
 2. Click the "Run" button to start the development server
-3. The application will be available at the URL shown in your Replit workspace
+3. The application will be available at the URL shown in your  workspace

 ### Running Locally
 1. Clone the repository